NiccoloSalvini/sbd_25_26/_book/06ter-lab-prep-to-intermediate.md

 :::

-You specify the formula, where `x` is the continous variable and `y` is the group variable.
+You specify the formula, where `x` is the continous variable and `z` is the group variable.
 This is how you solve it.

 ---